 4. Nail the technical side to ensure a powerful outcome and cost efficiency

-For large panels, membranes can be joined.
+For large panels, papers can be joined.
 However, if you want to make life easier for yourself and for all the other stakeholders, you’ll take this into account.
-Additional technical considerations:

 - the panel sizes and scale, ratio and tiling

 - the pattern type, size and positioning on the panels and facade

 We can help you with all the technical aspects to ensure the outcome is truly amazing and at the same time meets the cost efficiency requirements.